TEXAS EXPUNGEMENT ATTORNEY

 Do I Qualify For An Automatic Nondisclosure?

-Eligible (Gov’t Code § 411.072) when ALL apply:
+General requirements (Gov’t Code § 411.072)

 • Misdemeanor; deferred adjudication completed

-• 180 days since placement on deferred
+• At least 180 days from placement on deferred

 Statute: Tex.
 Gov’t Code § 411.072.